Dynamical computation of the density of states and Bayes factors using nonequilibrium importance sampling: Conclusions

-\emph{Conclusions.}---Any estimate of the microcanonical partition function requires a thorough exploration of the states of the system.
+Any estimate of the microcanonical partition function requires a thorough exploration of the states of the system.
 Both naive Monte Carlo sampling and equilibrium dynamics often fail to visit states, which, though rare, dramatically impact the thermodynamic properties of the system.
 A nonequilibrium dynamics suffers from precisely the opposite problem: it explores the states rapidly, but not in proportion to their equilibrium probabilities.
 Our estimator, via Eq.~\eqref{eq:dos} establishes a simple link between a nonequilibrium dynamical observable and a static property, the volume of phase space.

 With a properly formulated algorithm, we can fully account for the statistical bias of a nonequilibrium dynamics.
 The resulting estimators can access states that are extremely atypical in equilibrium sampling schemes, but nevertheless physically consequential.
-While we demonstrated the potential of these estimators by computing the density of states and the computationally analogous Bayesian evidence, the expression in~\eqref{eq:estimator} is extremely general.
-Attractive applications within reach include adapting this approach to basin volume calculations~\cite{asenjo_numerical_2014,martiniani_turning_2016}, computing the partition function of restricted Boltzmann machines~\cite{neal_annealed_2001,NIPS2013_4879}, and importance sampling to compute properties of systems in nonequilbrium steady states, like active matter~\cite{bechinger_active_2016,cates_motility-induced_2015}.
+While we demonstrated the potential of these estimators by computing the density of states and the computationally analogous Bayes factor, the expression in~\eqref{eq:estimator} is extremely general.
+Attractive applications within reach include adapting this approach to basin volume calculations~\cite{asenjo_numerical_2014,martiniani_turning_2016}, computing the partition function of restricted Boltzmann machines~\cite{neal_annealed_2001,NIPS2013_4879}, and importance sampling to compute properties of systems in nonequilibrium stationary states, like active matter~\cite{bechinger_active_2016,cates_motility-induced_2015}.